 Bite San Diego Food Tour – Bites & Brews in North Park

-San Diego is a foodie town.
+San Diego is a foodie town and there are many must try dishes in San Diego.
 Many towns are.
 But guess what makes San Diego special?
 If you go on a San Diego Food Tour, you start at a brewery and most restaurants have also an excellent tap selection of local brews.
 So basically, if you take a Bite San Diego Food Tour, you get a craft beer tour as well.
 And if you know me, you know I am always up for a beer tour 🙂